 2.4 Use of information furnished under Appendix 4

-When an administration elects to use information furnished under Appendix 4 with the calculation procedures of § 2.2.1.1 and § 2.2.2.1 in order to formulate comments to the advance publication of a new network, the calculations need to be made for both sets of values of γ and T furnished.
+When an administration elects to use information furnished under Appendix 4 with the calculation procedures of § 2.2.1.1 and § 2.2.2.1 in order to formulate comments, the calculations need to be made for both sets of values of γ and T furnished.
 The greater of the two values of ΔT/T resulting from these calculations is the one to be used.

 Reasons: § 2.2.1.1 and § 2.2.2.1 are providing explanation on the calculation method for the ΔT/T between geostationary-satellite networks sharing the same frequency bands referring to Appendix 4 information that are no more submitted under Sub-Section IB of Article 9 of the Radio Regulations.